Sweet, nutty, and spicy Thandai is a chilled Indian drink recipe made with homemade Thandai powder. It's mainly served during the Holi festival.

 Instructions

-- Add 4 tablespoons of milk to a small bowl and warm it up in the microwave.
-Soak saffron in it for 10 minutes.
-This is called blooming the saffron.
+- Add 4 tablespoons of milk to a small bowl, warm it in the microwave, and soak the saffron in it for 10 minutes.

-- To a thick bottomed pan, add milk and heavy cream.
+- In a thick-bottomed pan, add milk and heavy cream.

-- Then add Thandai masala and sugar.
-Cook over a medium flame and bring to a boil.
-Simmer the milk mixture for 12-15 minutes.
+- Then stir in the Thandai powder and sugar.
+Cook over medium flame and bring to a boil.
+Reduce the heat and simmer the mixture for 12-15 minutes.

-- Take it off the flame and add the saffron milk along with rose water and dried rose petals.
-Mix it all together.
+- Remove from flame and add the saffron milk, rose water, and dried rose petals.
+Mix well to combine.

-- Cover and let it steep for an hour on the kitchen counter.
+- Cover the pan and let the mixture steep for 1 hour on the kitchen counter to allow the flavors to infuse.

 I love this milk shake.
 So when people drink this at holi time apparently they get drunk.
 So do you know what do they put in it.
 Seen in the movies.
 Is it the poppy seeds.
 Thanks